 Veneers may also be used to cover older composite fillings in certain cases.

 Because they can correct cosmetic bite irregularities, porcelain veneers are sometimes called “instant orthodontics.”
 However, more pronounced issues may require a different approach, such as Invisalign® or traditional braces.
-During your cosmetic dentistry consultation at our Glendale office, Dr. Wilcox will discuss this with you in greater detail.
+During your cosmetic dentistry consultation at our Glendale office, Dr. Wilcox and Dr. Tenney will discuss this with you in greater detail.

 Types of Porcelain Veneers

-Dr. Wilcox offers traditional veneers in addition to:
+Dr. Wilcox and Dr. Tenney offer traditional veneers in addition to: